-- 1 Click [Info] in the Estimate group of the Home tab (or, if you are using classic view, select Estimate Information from the Takeoff menu). - 2 On the Main tab, enter the rate tables information.
+- 1 Click [Info] in the Estimate group of the Home tab. - 2 On the Main tab, enter the rate tables information.

-Figure 26: Main Tab of the Estimate Information Window
+Figure 24: Main Tab of the Estimate Information Window

 Spreadsheet Sequences

 Sage Estimating lets you organize items in the spreadsheet to suit your specific needs.
 You can define four additional spreadsheet sequences with as many as ten sort levels each.